amv/gapier/README.md

 HTTP server which gives you an API to add and update rows on Google spreadsheet documents easily.

-PLEASE NOTE TAHT THIS IS NOT YET DONE.
+PLEASE NOTE THAT THIS IS NOT YET DONE.
 THE DOCUMENTATION IS HERE JUST TO ACT AS A SPEC.

 # Example